Universal approximation of symmetric and anti-symmetric functions: Introduction

 The dimension of symmetric and anti-symmetric functions is usually large in practice because it is proportional to the number of considered elements.
 This means that in computation the notorious difficulty of ``curse of dimensionality" is often encountered when dealing with such functions.
-Recent years have witnessed compelling success of neural networks in representing high-dimensional symmetric functions with great accuracy and efficiency, see, e.g., \cite{behler2007generalized, schutt2017schnet, Zhang2018deep, Zhang2018end} for interatomic potential energy, and \cite{Qi2017pointnet, Qi2017pointnet++} for 3D classification and segmentation of point sets.
-For anti-symmetric functions, some recent work in the past year~\cite{Choo2019fermionic, Han2019solving, Hermann2019deep, Pfau2019abinitio} has shown exciting potential of solving the many-electron Schr{\"o}dinger equation with neural networks.
+Recent years have witnessed compelling success of neural networks in representing high-dimensional symmetric functions with great accuracy and efficiency, see, e.g., \cite{behler2007generalized,schutt2017schnet,Zhang2018deep,Zhang2018end} for interatomic potential energy, \cite{Qi2017pointnet,Qi2017pointnet++} for 3D classification and segmentation of point sets, and \cite{germain2021deepsets,zhou2021frame} for solutions of partial differential equations.
+For anti-symmetric functions, some recent work in the past few years~\cite{Choo2020fermionic,Han2019solving,Hermann2020deep,klus2021kernels,luo2019backflow,pfau2020abinitio,stokes2020phases} has shown exciting potential of solving the many-electron Schr{\"o}dinger equation with neural networks.
 Within the framework of variational Monte Carlo (VMC), for some benchmark systems, the anti-symmetric wavefunction parameterized by neural networks can be on a par with the state-of-the-art wavefunctions constructed based on chemical or physical knowledge.